In partnership with Village by Village

 More about our Charity

 The Trustees are all Court members and one trustee retires each year and a new trustee is appointed.
 Together they bring a wide experience of the trade and the City.
-The present Trustees are Past Master Yuill (Chairman), Past Masters, Hamilton, Paterson-Fox, Assistant Brooks and Past Steward Cooper.
+The present Trustees are Past Master Yuill (Chairman), Past Masters Hamilton & Paterson-Fox, Assistant Brooks & Rivers, Past Steward Cooper, Liveryman James Dalton.